ABOUT ALPINE RUNNING

 Alpine Running was formed in 2017 after 3 decades in the alpine environment of the Cascade Mountains.
 Initially, Trevor spent these days alpine climbing, "racing" to get to the summit via ridges or sheer rock or ice faces.
 The summit was only a small part of these forays into the high country.
 It was the kinship that formed and remained between old friends and new, more adventures planned, unforgettable memories seared into the brain and a deeper appreciation for life, others and the wild places.

 As time in the vertical world became less, running took center stage.
 Trevor began to run around mountains or up less technical routes and the miles piled up and the runs went from sunrise to sunset.
 It is Trevor's hope through Alpine Running, you too will learn more about yourself, those around you but also gain a deeper appreciation for the wild places we run in.
-Trevor resides in Central Oregon, close to Smith Rock State Park where he learned to rock climb.
+Trevor resides in the Portland.
 He is a father of two, a nurse and a runner of 40 years.
 Trevor's background of managing a large infectious disease program at a local county health department for 15 years has served him well during the COVID pandemic, developing protocols that are now used by other race organizers.

 Photo Teri Smith